MaTriXy/Glass-Notifications/README.md

 Glass-Notifications
 ===================
-A Google Glass applications that will clone notifications from an Android 4.3+ device to Google Glass.
-I have a working alpha version that I hope to release soon.
-(I'm undecided about opensourcing this yet)
+A Google Glass application that will clone notifications from an Android 4.3+ device to Google Glass.

 * This app will uses my [IntentTunnel](https://github.com/TheMasterBaron/Glass-IntentTunnel/) project for communication from the phone to Glass.
 IntentTunnel is a Intent router that handles bluetooth communications for multiple applications using a single bluetooth connection.